Quantifying & Modeling Multimodal Interactions: An Information Decomposition Framework: Partial Information Decomposition

 A definition of $R$ was first proposed by~\citet{williams2010nonnegative} and was subsequently improved by~\citet{bertschinger2014quantifying,griffith2014quantifying} giving:

 where $\Delta_p = \{ q \in \Delta: q(x_i,y)=p(x_i,y) \ \forall y, x_i, i \in \{1,2\} \}$ and $\Delta$ is the set of all joint distributions over $X_1, X_2, Y$.
-The core intuition of these definitions and how they enable PID lies in optimization over $\Delta_p$ instead of simply estimating information-theoretic measures for the observed distribution $P$.
+We call this the set of marginal-matching distributions.
+The core intuition of these definitions and how they enable PID lies in optimization over $\Delta_p$ instead of simply estimating information-theoretic measures for the observed distribution $p$.
+Specifically, synergy $S$ is the difference between total multimodal information in $p$ and total multimodal information in $q^* \in \Delta_p$, the non-synergistic distribution (see Figure~\ref{fig:intuition} for an illustration).
 While there have been other definitions of \name\ that also satisfy the consistency equations,~\citet{bertschinger2014quantifying} showed that their proposed measure satisfies several desirable properties.
 Optimizing over $\Delta_p$ can be seen as going beyond purely observed data and discovering latent redundancy, uniqueness, and synergy via representation learning.

 According to~\citet{bertschinger2014quantifying}, it suffices to solve for $q$ using the following max-entropy optimization problem, the same $q$ equivalently solves any of the remaining problems defined for redundancy, uniqueness, and synergy.